 By observing this cube, we can clearly see how its sides are in perspective distortion.

 We draw attention to the fact that the number of vanishing points, as well as the location of the horizon line, depends on the specific goal that faces the artist.
 It doesn’t matter what you draw – a simple three-dimensional cube, a house or an entire city.
 The rules of perspective remain unchanged.

 In the example below, you can see images of a house, which we observe from different heights.
 Notice how the perception of the drawing changes depending on the location of the house in relation to the horizon line.

 Exactly the same rules of perspective apply to the interior.
 Sitting straight, shifted from the center of the room and looking at one of its walls, we see that all the lines of the ceiling, walls, and floor that are moving away from us converge at one point on the horizon line.

-When depicting the interior, the horizon line should be at the eye level of a seated person for low rooms and a standing person for high rooms.
+When depicting the interior, the line of the horizon should be at the eye level of a seated person for low rooms and a standing person for high rooms.